-Subsidiary company vide its reply dated September 08, 2020, denied all the allegations in Show Cause Notice and stated that allegations are being made in the show cause notice without appreciating the factual and legal position in proper perspective.
-The Commissioner of Customs, Delhi has passed order dated February 15, 2023 in which Parent Company "M/s.
-Parijat Industries (India) Private Limited", a party to this case has already deposited penalty of Rs.45.19 lakhs.
-The subsidiary company has not received any closure letter of the matter and the management believes that ultimate resolution of the matter will not have any material or adverse impact on the Group's financial position.
+The company vide its reply dated September 08, 2020, denied all the allegations in Show Cause Notice and stated that allegations are being made in the show cause notice without appreciating the factual and legal position in proper perspective.
+The Commissioner of Customs, Delhi has passed order dated 15.02.2023 in which the parent company "M/s.
+Parijat Industries (India) Private Limited", a party to this case has already deposited penalty of Rs.45.19 Lakhs.
+The company has not received any closure letter of the matter and the management believes that ultimate resolution of the matter will not have any material or adverse impact on the Group financial position.